 Natalie - "It would have to be the Cotswolds!"

-If I could holiday in just one place in England, it would have to be the Cotswolds.
+It would have to be the Cotswolds.
 Not only are they filled with quaint houses and quaint shops, there are also dozens of historical sites within easy driving distance.
 You can spend one day picnicking by the River Windrush in Burton-on-the-Water and then go sightseeing at Bletchley Park, Blenheim Palace, or Bath the next.
-For me, the Cotswolds offer everything that I love about England: rich history, incredible natural beauty, a close-knit community, and plenty of places to linger over afternoon tea!
+For me, the Cotswolds offer everything that I love about England: rich history, incredible natural beauty, a close-knit community, and plenty stops to linger over afternoon tea!

 Read more about Natalie's choice "Cotswolds"